magentabusiness/magentabusiness.github.io/_includes/templates/install/integration/aws-docker.md

 Where:

-- `thingsboard.cloud` - is the host name of your IoT Hub instance;
+- `iothub.magenta.at` - is the host name of your IoT Hub instance;
 - `9090` - is the port of your IoT Hub instance.
 It is configured in thingsboard.yml using INTEGRATIONS_RPC_PORT env variable;
 - `YOUR_ROUTING_KEY` - placeholder for your integration routing key obtained on [Step 3](/docs/user-guide/integrations/remote-integrations/#step-3-save-remote-integration-credentials);
 - `YOUR_SECRET` - placeholder for your integration secret obtained on [Step 3](/docs/user-guide/integrations/remote-integrations/#step-3-save-remote-integration-credentials);